solana-labs/solana-web3.js/packages/library/README.md

 -   `@solana/rpc-subscriptions`: For subscribing to RPC notifications
 -   `@solana/signers`: For building message and/or transaction signer objects
 -   `@solana/sysvars`: For fetching and decoding sysvar accounts
--   `@solana/transactions`: For building and transforming Solana transaction objects
+-   `@solana/transaction-messages`: For building and transforming Solana transaction message objects
+-   `@solana/transactions`: For compiling and signing transactions for submission to the network
 -   And many more!

 Some of these packages are themselves composed of smaller packages.
 For instance, `@solana/rpc` is composed of `@solana/rpc-spec` (for core JSON RPC specification types), `@solana/rpc-api` (for the Solana-specific RPC methods), `@solana/rpc-transport-http` (for the default HTTP transport) and so on.